Real Madrid misses chance to set new La Liga record

 Zinedine Zidane's men had equaled the previous best of 16, set by Barcelona, in their previous match against Espanyol, but a 1-1 draw at the Bernabeu Wednesday put an end to its hopes of extending that run.

-The draw puts Real two points clear at the top of La Liga, with Barcelona to face Atletico Madrid later in the day.
+The draw puts Real two points clear of Sevilla at the top of La Liga, after Barcelona drew with Atletico Madrid at the Nou Camp to remain three points behind.

 "We did not start the game well," Zidane told Real Madrid TV.
 "The second half we had many chances, but you cannot always win in the last minute.